 Recently I shared The Five Stages of Loss of Gluten in a friend’s gluten-free living series that she hosted for Celiac Awareness Month.
-The following post on Grieving Gluten is a slight revision—but very important revision—of my original post based on some valuable input from another friend, Heather (Gluten-Free Cat).
+The following post on Grieving Gluten is a slight revision—but very important revision—of my original post based on some valuable input from another friend, Heather (formerly of Gluten-Free Cat).

 If you’re gluten free, did you experience The Five Stages of Loss of Gluten after your diagnosis?
 Many people admit they have gone through these stages.
 As a celiac/gluten intolerance support group leader, I see my members go through these stages.
 Readers email me and tell me they have gone through (or are going through) them and yes, I experienced them to some degree myself.